Visit Saint-Tropez, France

 It held this position until the early 20th century, but today is better known for its engaging maritime museum, which is set in the original dungeons.
 The exhibits trace the history of Saint-Tropez through the lives of the sailors and fishermen from here who sailed across the globe.
 From the citadel you can follow the coastal path along the shoreline to hidden bays and beaches outside the town.

-Suggested Saint-Tropez itinerary
+Suggested itineraries featuring Saint-Tropez

 This sample itinerary will give you an idea of what is possible when you travel in Saint-Tropez, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.